cristian-guerrero/legion-go-tricks/README.md

 - Save changes, then reboot

+### Uninstall Rogue + Install HHD (NobaraOS)

+for those that have rogue already installed on NobaraOS and want to try hhd, do the following:

+- download + run the uninstall script for rogue: https://github.com/corando98/ROGueENEMY/blob/main/uninstall.sh
+- disable handycon: `sudo systemctl disable --now handycon.service`
+- disable steam-powerbutton: `sudo systemctl disable --now steam-powerbuttond.service`
+- follow the pypi install instructions to install hhd: https://github.com/antheas/hhd#pypi-based-installation-nobararead-only-fs

+note that hhd defaults to Steam/QAM on the Legion buttons.
+If you want to swap them with start/select, similar to rogue, then you will need to edit the config file and set `swap_legion` to `True`

+if you want to disable steam input LED, you can similarly disable it by setting it to `False`. yaml config file is in the `$HOME/.config/hhd/plugins` folder

 ### Manual full reinstall of RogueEnemy PS5 Dualsense emulator (nobaraOS)

 if you want to try a manual clean install of rogue, you can do the following: